AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-aem-sites.md

 1. Create a new Adaptive Form from the **[!UICONTROL Form Creation]** wizard.
 The **[!UICONTROL Asset Path]** already includes the path of a created Adaptive Form
 1. Save the settings.
-The Adaptive Form  is now embedded in the experience fragment.
+The Adaptive Form  is now embedded in the Experience Fragment.

 Next, you can [set the Submit Action](/help/forms/configuring-submit-actions.md) and advanced properties of an embedded Adaptive Form using the Form creation wizard.